 Cheating is an attempt to gain an inappropriate advantage in an academic evaluation.
 Examples of cheating are:

-- Obtaining a copy of an examination before it is officially available.
+- Obtaining a copy of an examination/assignment before it is officially available.

 - Copying another person’s answers to an examination question during the examination or to an assignment question.

 - Consulting an unauthorized source during an examination.